Why and How: Photographing the Bugle of Deer in Black and White

 However, hundreds of thousands of color photographs have already been made.
 Why try to redo what has already been done?

 Why not try black and white?
-Why not step out of your comfort zone into and try a new photographic approach?
+Why not step out of your comfort zone and try a new photographic approach?

 Indeed, the advantages of black and white photography are numerous: